Abraham Lincoln and Charles Darwin were born on the exact same day, Feb. 12, 1809, but their lives had opposite effects.

 FDR stated in his United Flag Day broadcast, June 14, 1942: "The belief in man, created free, in the image of God – is the crucial difference between ourselves and the enemies we face."

 FDR stated in a radio address on United Flag Day, June 14, 1942: "We know that man, born to freedom in the image of God, will not forever suffer the oppressors' sword."

 In his State of the Union, Jan.
 7, 1948, Harry S. Truman stated: "We believe in the dignity of man.
 We believe that he was created in the image of the Father of us all.
 We do not believe that men exist merely to strengthen the state or to be cogs in the economic machines."

 Harry S. Truman stated in his inaugural address, Jan.
 20, 1949: "We believe that all men are created equal because they are created in the image of God.
 From this faith we will not be moved."

-Ronald Reagan stated to the citizens of Hambach, Germany, May 6, 1985: “Each of us … is made … in the image of God, the image of God the Creator.”
+Ronald Reagan told the citizens of Hambach, Germany, May 6, 1985: "Each of us, each of you, is made in the most enduring, powerful image of Western civilization.
+We're made in the image of God, the image of God the Creator."

 Brought to you by AmericanMinute.com.